MicrosoftDocs/windows-itpro-docs/education/windows/take-a-test-app-technical.md

 ## Troubleshoot Take a Test with the event viewer

 You can use the Event Viewer to view Take a Test events and errors.
-Take a Test logs events when it receives a lock-down request, device enrollment succeedes, lock-down policies are successfully applied, and more.
+Take a Test logs events when it receives a lock-down request, device enrollment completes, lock-down policies are successfully applied, and more.

 To enable viewing events in the Event Viewer: